Extended Outages Expected Following Severe Ice Storm

 During large restoration events, lines may be briefly re-energized as part of the repair process, or power may be lost again due to additional storm damage.
 If you are unsure whether your outage has been properly recorded, submitting another report helps ensure your location is accurately reflected.

 DO NOT approach a downed power line, broken pole, or damaged equipment.
 Always assume any downed power line or damaged electrical equipment is energized and dangerous.
 Stay far away and do not touch the line or anything in contact with it, including trees, fences, or vehicles.
+DO NOT attempt to clear a tree that has fallen on downed power lines or other equipment.

 If you encounter a downed power line, broken pole, or other damaged electrical equipment, report it immediately by calling 911 or contacting CEMC.
 If the situation is an immediate emergency, call 911 first.